marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ![Figure 5.
 3D grain size distribution](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_2.png)
 *Figure 5.
 Derived 3D grain size distribution and volume-weighted cumulative grain size distribution*

-Regarding the number of bins/classes, it depends on a number of factors such as the length or the features of the data set and, therefore, there is no best number of bins.
+Regarding the number of bins/classes, it depends on a number of factors, such as the length or the features of the data set, and, therefore, there is no best number of bins.
 Due to the nature of the Saltykov method, the larger the bin size, the better the numerical stability of the method.
 In contrast, the smaller the bin size, the better the approximation of the wanted distribution.
 Ultimately, the strategy to follow is about finding the smallest possible bin size (i.e. the best resolution) that produces stable results.
-Previous works using the Scheil-Schwartz-Saltykov algorithm proposed -based on experience- to use between 10 to 20 classes (e.g. Exner 1972) or even fewer than ten classes (e.g. Higgins 2000).
+Based on experience, previous works using the Scheil-Schwartz-Saltykov method proposed to use between 10 to 20 classes (e.g. Exner 1972) or even fewer than ten classes (e.g. Higgins 2000).
 So far, no method (i.e. algorithm) appears to be generally best for choosing an optimal number of classes (or bin size) from a particular population of apparent diameters.
 Hence, the only way to proceed is to use a strategy of trial and error to find which is the maximum number of classes that produces a consistent result.
 In figure 6 (**under construction**), we try to explain what a consistent result looks like in the case of a dynamic recrystallized mylonite.
 As a last cautionary note, to unfold the distribution of apparent diameters into the actual 3D distribution applying a Saltykov-type method/algorithm, large samples are required (n ~ 1000 or larger) to generally obtain consistent results.

 #### *Other methods of interest*